Useful Tip 1 of 2:

 How to loosen a cap on a hot engine:

-To refill the radiator, place a rugged rag over the radiator filler cap and loosen the cap after the temperature needle is below the C mark.
+To refill the radiator, place a heavy duty rag over the radiator filler cap and loosen the cap after the temperature needle is below the C mark.
 Twist the cap counter-clockwise only one click then stop and listen, allowing a bit of steam, hissing and water to escape.
 Once the hissing stops, proceed to remove the cap slowly.
 Start the engine and refill the reservoir and filler neck with the proper mix of coolant and water (or just plain water) then close the cap tightly.
 If there is coolant leaking due to a crack or ruptured radiator or a serious hose leak put the cap on but don't close the cap to avoid loosing coolant rapidly.
 Use duct tape to temporarily repair the cooling system plumbing until you arrive home safely.
 Finally, and at your convenience, follow the bleeding procedure (after bringing the coolant back to the proper mix of coolant and water) at the bottom of the page or after finishing with the repairs.

 Thermostat troubleshooting: On a cool motor and the coolant at the proper level, start the motor and allow the engine to warm.
 Feel the upper radiator hose leading to the engine.
 You should feel a surge of warm coolant (within minutes) when the thermostat opens.
 If you don't feel the surge then remove the thermostat and boil it in a pot.
 If the thermostat passes the pot boiling test then check for a poor water circulation in the cooling system.